elixir-lang/elixir-windows-setup/README.md

 ## Features

-Currently, it will:
+* Presents list of Elixir releases that can be downloaded and installed
-* Suggest that the user install Erlang first
+* Suggests that the user install Erlang first
-* Download the precompiled Elixir package
+* Downloads the precompiled Elixir package
-* Extract the package to your favorite directory (or mine)
+* Extracts the package to your favorite directory (or mine)
-* Append the user's Path variable
+* Appends the user's Path variable
-* Create shortcuts to IEx and the uninstaller
+* Creates shortcuts to IEx and the uninstaller

-Currently, it won't:
-* Download the LATEST version of Elixir (currently hardcoded to v0.14.1)

 ## Build Instructions